Actions API

 Actions have a lifecycle represented by status:

-P (Pending) → A (Active/Accepted)
+P (Pending) → A (Active)

-• P (Pending): Draft or awaiting acceptance
+• P (Pending): Draft or unpublished content

-• A (Active): Published and visible
+• A (Active): Published, visible, and finalized

 Status transitions:

-• Only Pending actions can be accepted/rejected
+• Only Created or Pending actions can be accepted/rejected

-• Only Pending actions can be updated
+• Only Pending actions can be updated before publishing

-• Any action can be deleted by issuer
+• Any action can be deleted by issuer (changes status to Deleted)

 • Accepting changes status to Active

-• Rejecting changes status to Rejected
+• Rejecting changes status to Deleted

 Content Schemas